 Each seller's legal representative will be contacted to obtain a legal pack, which the seller must produce.
 This pack should generally include office copy entries and plans, the local search, leases (if applicable) and any other relevant documents.
 All properties at auction are sold under the General Conditions of Sale and, with the legal pack, also require any Special Conditions of Sale to be attached.
 These are matters that are relevant solely to the lot being sold.

-Phillip Arnold Auctions' auctions will be held at a West London venue.
+Phillip Arnold Auctions' auctions will be by remote bidding only.
 The advertising campaign, combined Phillip Arnold Auctions' reputation will always attract a large number of people.
 The lots will be offered and the bidding taken to the highest possible level and once the gavel falls, the contracts will be exchanged.

 The buyer purchases the property at the price they bid - this cannot be negotiated and the stipulated terms cannot be changed.
 The buyer will then pay 10% of the purchase price on the day and completion occur 28 days later.
 The funds are then returned to the Seller's solicitor less the fees of Phillip Arnold Auctions.